DavidNart90/Track_test/Report.md

   - `PYTHONPATH=. python scripts/e2e_test_suite.py --retries 1`

 ## Results
 The test suite hit the health endpoint and sent a chat request to each agent role.
-To verify that greetings bypass expensive searches, every agent received the message `hi`.
-The pipeline skipped vector and graph search and returned a friendly greeting.
+Initial runs used simple greetings to confirm that greetings bypass expensive search.
+A second run sent questions derived from the sample data.
+Because outbound network access is restricted, vector and graph searches failed and responses fell back to "No relevant information found".
 Example output:

 ```
 [